- 4.1 Introduction

 The Board of Bar Examiners (BBE), to which you will make your application for admission to the bar pursuant to the Diploma Privilege, will communicate with you about the details of your swearing-in before the Wisconsin Supreme Court.
 For May graduates, the group swearing-in is typically held in late May or early June.
 For December graduates, the group swearing-in is typically held sometime in January (this is usually a combined session with Marquette University Law School December graduates).
-For August graduates, the BBE typically makes arrangements for individual swearing-ins in approximately late September.
+August graduates are usually sworn in at the Supreme Court's regular monthly swearing-in ceremony.

 The BBE will not confirm you for swearing-in before the Wisconsin Supreme Court until your application has been finalized and the relevant character and fitness certification completed.
 Please note: The applicaton requires the Law School to confirm your degree with a Dean’s Certificate.
 This is sent automatically to the BBE for all graduates eligible for diploma privilege approximately one week before the scheduled swearing-in ceremony.

 Information on admission to the Federal District Court for the Western District of Wisconsin is provided to graduating students shortly before the end of the spring semester.
 Once you have been admitted to the State Bar of Wisconsin by virtue of being sworn-in before the Wisconsin Supreme Court, you can be admitted to the Western District.
 While the process is made easy for you, you must nevertheless complete the online application, take the oath, and pay the fee online before you can legally practice before this court.
 The Western District does not require an in-person swear-in; it is all done online although the Court has traditionally held a ceremonial swearing-in for May graduates on the same day as the Wisconsin Bar Admission Group Swearing-in ceremony.
-If you are interested in being admitted before the Western District, the application is available at: www.wiwd.uscourts.gov/admission-and-ecf-registration.
+If you are interested in being admitted before the Western District, fill out the U.S. District Court for the Western District of Wisconsin online application.

 For information about admission before the Federal District Court for the Eastern District of Wisconsin, see Section 4.10 below.